department-of-veterans-affairs/vets-website/content/pages/education/apply-for-education-benefits/regional-office.md

 <div class="row" markdown="0">
 <div class="small-12 columns usa-content" markdown="1">

-Call <span class="tel">888-GIBILL-1 (888-442-4551)</span> between 7 a.m. - 6 p.m.
-Central Time, Monday-Friday if you need help with GI Bill claims.
+Call <span class="tel">888-442-4551</span> (888-GIBILL-1) from 7:00 a.m. to 6:00 p.m.
+(CT), Monday through Friday, if you need help with your GI Bill claim.

-You an also contact your VA Regional Processing Office (RPO) dirctly.
+You can also contact your VA Regional Processing Office (RPO) dirctly.
 There are 4 RPOs in the United States.
-Here are the locations and the states included in each area.
+Here are the locations and the states that each RPO serves.

 #### Atlanta, Georgia
 <p>Atlanta RPO: